Usage-Based Car Insurance: How Telematics Programs Work and Who Should Use Them

 • Rate increase risk: Possible for consistently risky behavior

-• Best for: Drivers who want continuous engagement and rewards
+• Best for: Drivers who want continuous engagement and long-term rewards; note that Allstate faces active privacy litigation (see below)

 Pros